gagolews/genieclust/README.md

 Tutorials and the package documentation are available [here](https://genieclust.gagolewski.com/).

-*To learn more about Python, check out Marek's recent open-access (free!) textbook* [Minimalist Data Wrangling in Python](https://datawranglingpy.gagolewski.com/).
+*To learn more about Python, check out Marek's open-access textbook* [Minimalist Data Wrangling in Python](https://datawranglingpy.gagolewski.com/).